s-palmer/CV/README.md

 ## Work Experience

+**DGTL Works** (October 2019 to Current)
+_Freelance Marketing Consultant_

+- As a freelance consultant, aside from actually executing campaigns, I had to:
+1. Source clients and pitch for business
+2. Manage client communications
+3. Project management to ensure timely and successful execution
+4. Reporting
+5. Invoicing
+6.

+- Worked with companies such as:
+1. LNDR
+2. Oodee
+3.

+- Expanded Google Ads division at Spin Brands from spending £x per year to £y per year
+-
+Any experience, including roles and responsibilities and results achived in bullet point format.

 Freelance Marketing Consultant (October 2019 to Current)
-_Your job title_

-- Any experience, including roles and responsibilities and results achived in bullet point format.

-**Company Name** (start-date to end-date)
-_Your job title_
+**Illuminate Agency** (September 2014 to July 2019)
+_Account Director_

+- Managed key accounts such as:
+  - Bremont Watches
+  - Castore Sportswear
+  -
+  -
+  -

+- Planned and executed paid advertising campaigns on:
+  - Facebook
+  - Google Ads

+- Developed SEO strategies
+- Website migrations

-- Any experience relevent to software development
+Any experience relevent to software development

 ## Skills